Isle of Wight: Geology

 The Isle of Wight is made up of a variety of rock types dating from early Cretaceous (around 127 million years ago) to the middle of the Palaeogene (around 30 million years ago).
 The geological structure is dominated by a large monocline which causes a marked change in age of strata from the northern younger Tertiary beds to the older Cretaceous beds of the south.
 This gives rise to a dip of almost 90 degrees in the chalk beds, seen best at the Needles.

 The northern half of the island is mainly composed of clays, with the southern half formed of the chalk of the central east–west downs, as well as Upper and Lower Greensands and Wealden strata.
 These strata continue west from the island across the Solent into Dorset, forming the basin of Poole Harbour (Tertiary) and the Isle of Purbeck (Cretaceous) respectively.
-The chalky ridges of Wight and Purbeck were a single formation before they were breached by waters from the River Frome during the last ice age, forming the Solent and turning Wight into an island.
+The chalky ridges of the Isle of Wight and Purbeck were a single formation before they were breached by waters from the River Frome during the last ice age, forming the Solent and turning the Isle of Wight into an island.
 The Needles, along with Old Harry Rocks on Purbeck, represent the edges of this breach.

 All the rocks found on the island are sedimentary, such as limestones, mudstones and sandstones.
 They are rich in fossils; many can be seen exposed on beaches as the cliffs erode.
 Lignitic coal is present in small quantities within seams, and can be seen on the cliffs and shore at Whitecliff Bay.
 Fossilised molluscs have been found there, and also on the northern coast along with fossilised crocodiles, turtles and mammal bones; the youngest date back to around 30 million years ago.

 The island is one of the most important areas in Europe for dinosaur fossils.
 The eroding cliffs often reveal previously hidden remains, particularly along the Back of the Wight.
 Dinosaur bones and fossilised footprints can be seen in and on the rocks exposed around the island's beaches, especially at Yaverland and Compton Bay, from the strata of the Wessex Formation.
 As a result, the island has been nicknamed "Dinosaur Island" and Dinosaur Isle was established in 2001.

 The area was affected by sea level changes during the repeated Quaternary glaciations.
 The island probably became separated from the mainland about 125,000 years ago, during the Ipswichian interglacial.